-The path toward professional registration, or licensure, involves three components -- education, internship, and examination.
-Architects are licensed in order to assure that they have have sufficient technical ablitiies and professional knowledge in order to protect the public health, safety, and welfare.
+The path toward professional registration, or licensure, involves three components—education, internship, and examination.
+Architects are licensed in order to assure that they have sufficient technical ablitiies and professional knowledge to protect public health, safety, and welfare.
 The path toward licensure ensures that architects gain sufficient skills, knowledge, and practical experience so that they can reliably practice their profession.

 Education: The educational component of architecture provides you with the foundation upon which to build your professional skills and knowledge.
 The Association of Collegiate Schools of Architecture and The National Architectural Accrediting Board are excellent resources for information about colleges and universities that offer accredited programs in architecture.

-Internship: Provides would-be architects with practical experience that ensures a real-world understanding of the practice of architecture.
+Internship: An internship provides would-be architects with practical experience that ensures a real-world understanding of the practice of architecture.
 The Architectural Experience Program (AXP) can be initiated while students are still enrolled in architecture school.
 Interns work under the direction of a licensed architect and receive pay while learning about practice.
-The National Council of Architectural Registration Boards (NCARB) is the best source of information on internship and ecamination.
+The National Council of Architectural Registration Boards (NCARB) is the best source of information on internship and examination.

 Other Resources: The American Institute of Architects (AIA) is also a great source of information about the profession and preparation for practice.
-In the State of Maryland, The AIA Maryland State Licensing Advisor is there to help individuals with questions regarding IDP and the ARE.
+In the State of Maryland, The AIA Maryland State Licensing Advisor can help individuals with questions regarding IDP and the ARE.